Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 ## Steps of the Encryption process using OpenSSL

-1. Step 1: Generating the private key and IV - This step basically dictats the features to be included in the encryption method
+1. Step 1: Generating the private key and IV (adds randomness to encryption algorithm) - This step basically dictats the features to be included in the encryption method

 - `openssl` is a free encryption software that can be installed